ngshiheng/ngshiheng/README.md

 ## What's Up?

--   🐍 I'm currently using Python at work
+-   🐍 I'm using Python at work
--   🍻 I'm currently hacking on [Burplist][burplist]
+-   🌱 I'm currently learning Go
 -   ✍️ I'm writing on [Medium][medium]
--   🌱 I'm interested in learning Go
+-   🍻 I'm hacking on [Burplist][burplist]
 -   💬 I enjoy sharing my knowledge and talking to passionate people, feel free to reach out!

 ### How to Reach Me: